Beating Depression

 Sunset

-go for an easy 20-30min walk
+go for an easy 20-30min walk before or after an early dinner

 Reset your body clock ...